Lady Marmalade's Minutes

 Well, that one’s easy.
 It’s because the lonely old biddy at number 4 got Rambo the heating engineer to pop over every single afternoon last week to make her tea and buttered toast.
 She’s a cunning old thing, and no mistake.

 I was pretty parched by that stage of the meeting, and nobody had put out any drinks for me.
 But the Muslim couple from the top floor flat had glasses of water instead of wine, which was fine by me.

 Honestly, these meetings try to cover too many topics.
-Cats in their infinite wisdom know that it’s unhealthy to try to do too much at once, which is why we do just one thing at a time, and then only when we can’t get someone to do it for us.
+Cats in their infinite wisdom know that it’s unhealthy to try to do too much at once, which is why we do just one thing at a time, and then only when we feel like doing it.

 During Any Other Business, a creepy-looking guy piped up to ask if dogs could be allowed in the block.

 My hackles rose and my tail grew to the size of a toilet brush.
 This meeting had gone on far too long and called for serious measures.
 I slunk off to my litter tray.
 As a result, the meeting was abandoned two minutes later.